ad-si/dotfiles/README.md

 ## Manual Steps

-1. Copy all relevant files from backup to new Machine
+Copy all relevant files from backup to new Machine.
+(Check out [./bin/backup] for a list of all files.)

 ### MacOS

+#### System Preferences

 - Invert scroll direction
-- System Preferences > General
+- General
   - [x] Automatically hide and show the menu bar
   - [x] Show scroll bars: When scrolling

-- System Preferences > Date & Time: Change date and time preferences
+- Date & Time: Change date and time preferences
   - Change time zone to UTC:
       `sudo ln -sf /usr/share/zoneinfo/UTC /etc/localtime`
       or